 Why Vote for Hillary Clinton?
 She is a Climate Change Champion with the Skills to Move us Forward

-Hillary Clinton is one of the most experienced Presidential candidates we've had and, given her time working both at the White House and in the Senate, is uniquely qualified to carry out her goal of making the United States the clean energy superpower of the 21st century .
+Hillary Clinton is one of the most experienced Presidential candidates we've had and, given her time working both at the White House and in the Senate, is uniquely qualified to carry out her vision of making the United States the clean energy superpower of the 21st century .

 “We will make America the clean energy superpower of the 21st century.
 Developing renewable power – wind, solar, advanced biofuels; building cleaner power plants, smarter electric grids, greener buildings; using additional fees and royalties from fossil fuel extraction to protect the environment; and ease the transition for distressed communities to a more diverse and sustainable economic future from coal country to Indian country, from small towns in the Mississippi Delta to the Rio Grande Valley to our inner cities, we have to help our fellow Americans.
 Now, this will create millions of jobs and countless new businesses, and enable America to lead the global fight against climate change.”
 (6/13/15)